Proper Step Stool Use

 Vibrant colors and decorations have been proven to stimulate young children and are undoubtedly an important aspect of a fulfilling childcare experience.
 Safety while decorating daycare rooms, however, is often an afterthought for the busy childcare provider.
 Every childcare facility, regardless of size, should have a dedicated step stool for caregivers to hang decorations and reach miscellaneous items.
 As a side note, some fire department inspectors/jurisdictions do not allow decorations to be hung from ceilings because of the fire hazard and possible interference with buildings' sprinkler systems.

 Every year West Bend handles thousands of workers compensation and liability claims for our customers.
 Year in and year out the most common injuries are related to slips, trips, and falls.
-In fact, 66% of the 50 most costly worker’s compensation claims for childcare services since 2007 were the result of slip, trip, or fall injuries.
+In fact, 66% of the 50 most costly worker’s compensation claims for childcare services were the result of slip, trip, or fall injuries.
 And two of the top five were the result of falling from a table or chair!
-More than $400,000 in costly surgeries and rehabilitations could have been avoided had a $20 step stool been made available.
+More than $400,000 in surgery and rehabilitation costs could have been avoided had a $20 step stool been made available.

 What to Look For

 You may be overwhelmed by the seemingly unlimited choices of step stools and ladders available in stores.
 You’ll find that the ladder most appropriate for your facility will depend on several variables.
 How much does the heaviest person who may use the ladder weigh?
 How tall is the shortest person who may use the ladder?
 What is the greatest height someone may try to reach?Include your entire staff in the purchase of a new step stool and consider everyone’s opinion.
 Make sure any stool selected is OSHA and/or ANSI approved.